award

 Head Injury Symptoms

-Head injuries can cause victims to experience a wide variety of different symptoms.
-Some symptoms are physical where others are cognitive-related.
+Head injuries can cause victims to experience a wide variety of symptoms.
+Some symptoms are physical, while others are cognitive-related.
 A majority of symptoms are short-lived, but some may last a lifetime as a result of the brain damage caused by the head injury.
 These are some of the most common symptoms that victims experience after suffering a head or skull injury:

 • Anxiety